Scotland’s Oldest Bridges.

 Balmuildy ( Kelvin River) Not part of the collection

-At Balmuildy on the Antonine Wall ( 257963 671843) the remains of stone abutments were uncovered in 1941 with some blocks appearing to have been part of a cutwater.
+At Balmuildy on the Antonine Wall ( 257963 671843) the remains of stone abutments were uncovered in 1941 with some blocks appearing to have been part of a cutwater or abutment.
 No voussoirs were found which might suggest that the superstructure was of wood.
 An oak beam was part of the finding.
 These remnants can be seen in the Hunterian Museum in Glasgow.
 However, dendrochronology later proved the oak beam to be 14th century.
-A Roman bridge may or may not have preceded the medieval one.
+A Roman bridge probably preceded the medieval one.
 There is no bridged crossing at Balmuildy on any of the three old maps.